CharmiRupareliya/Python_Quiz_Game/README.md

 >>Contributing:

-  If you'd like to contribute to this project by adding more questions, improving the user interface, or fixing bugs, feel free to fork the repository and submit a pull request.
+  If you'd like to contribute to this project by adding more questions, improving the user interface, feel free to fork the repository and submit a pull request.